 The user should be aware that ice types are considered to be level and undeformed.
 Due to rafting and ridging, there will usually be traces of thicker ice present.
 When present, second-year ice, code 8., and Multi-year ice, code 9., are used in the Arctic during the October to December period, and at other times when the situation is well known.
-A boundary is not required between these two ice types.
+A boundary is not required between these 2 ice types.
 Along the Labrador coast and in Newfoundland waters, old ice, code 7., is used.

 Navigation through thicker ice types in larger floes is more difficult than in smaller floes.
 When first-year or thicker ice is present, with a concentration of 6 tenths or more, a boundary is required between areas with medium or larger floes, code 4 or greater, and areas with small floes, code 3 or less.

 Strips and patches are often used on a chart in an attempt to describe ice conditions accurately when the total concentration in an area is in the very open to open drift category.
 In these areas, especially along ice edges, the ice is arranged by winds, currents, and tides into strips and patches of very close ice with large patches of open water in between.
-Similarly, the use of two egg codes joined by the strip symbol is often used to depict strips and patches of close or very close ice of a thicker type.
+Similarly, the use of 2 egg codes joined by the strip symbol is often used to depict strips and patches of close or very close ice of a thicker type.
 In this case the patches are embedded in a broad area of thinner ice cover.
 A vessel which can make good progress in the average concentration of open pack ice should take care to reduce speed when encountering a strip or patch of the more heavily concentrated ice.

 The daily ice analysis chart is a static picture of ice conditions at 1800 UTC.
 Ice is generally in a state of mobility, depending on meteorological and oceanographic conditions.
 Drift arrows are included on the chart to assist the user in assessing the change in ice conditions over the next 24 hours.
 The arrows indicate the expected 24-hour net drift of freely moving ice, based on forecast winds and known currents.
 Wind-driven forces are directly proportional to the sail factor of the ice.
 The sail factor is directly proportional to the ice thickness and indirectly proportional to total concentration and floe size.
 This means that the fastest moving ice, such as very open drift, would be expected to drift at the indicated rate.
 There is a delay after the start of strong winds before an ice-field ice will start to drift downwind, and the ice-field will continue to drift in that direction for a period of time after the wind ceases, or changes direction.